Claim now 0800 923 2080

 How long will it take to make a claim?

-As a general rule, cases concerning substandard implants should conclude between 18-24 months after the first time you contact us.
-However, each case is different and this may vary dependent on the facts.
+As a general rule, dental negligence cases would usually conclude between 18-24 months from the first time you contact us.
+However, each case is different, and this may vary depending on the complexity and specific facts.
+The important thing is that you speak to us as soon as possible so we can begin investigating your claim.

 Therefore, even after a dentist retires they will still be responsible for the treatment which was carried out when they were practising as a dentist.